themosis/documentation/twig.md

 {{ include('footer.twig') }}
 ```

-> Compared to the Blade engine, in Twig, you cannot omit the `.twig` file extension when refering to a view layout or a view you would like to include.
-Qnother comparison, is the path to your views.
+> Compared to the Blade engine, in Twig, you cannot omit the `.twig` file extension when referring to a view layout or a view you would like to include.
+Another comparison, is the path to your views.
 Where Blade uses a dot notation, with Twig, you stick to classic path notation using the `/` symbol.

 Twig control structures
 ------------------------